[wpforms id="406" title="false" description="false"]

 Some are indoor and outdoor markets and some are just indoor.

-The Bird In hand Market is opened Friday and Saturday all year and Wednesdays from April to November and Thursday, July to October.
-Its located on Route 340 in Bird-in-Hand.
+The Bird In Hand Market is open Friday and Saturday all year, Wednesdays from April to November, and Thursdays, from July to October.
+It is located on Route 340 in Bird-in-Hand.

 The other three markets are much bigger and could take 4 to 5 hours to see all the many buildings.
 Also if staying on the main strips of Route 30 or Route 340, these markets are a bit of a ride.